Timeship (role-playing game): Publication history

-Timeship, the last roleplaying game published by Yaquinto Publications, was designed by Herbie Brennan, with art by Johnny Robinson.
+Timeship, the last roleplaying game published by Yaquinto Publications, was designed by Herbie Brennan, with cover art by C.A.
+Millan and interior art by Johnny Robinson.

 Reception

 In the December 1983 edition of Dragon (Issue 80), Ken Rolston was guardedly enthusiastic about Timeship.
 Roslton admired the simplification of the rules system, and the ambitious nature of a game that attempted to cover all of past and future time.
 However, he sometimes found the humorous tone in the rulebook "is often irritatingly cute and self-indulgent, and the rules of play themselves are difficult to read and reference because of the idiosyncratic style."
 Rolston thought the first scenario, "Murder at the End of Time", to be "pretty silly", but found the third scenario set in wartime Berlin to be "the most detailed and credible", although he faulted writer Herbie Brennan for not including a bibliography of references about wartime Berlin that a gamesmaster could use to flesh out the scant details provided.
 Rolston concluded by recommending the game, saying, "First, it is a distinctive example of simpler, rather than more complex, FRP game mechanics.
 Second, the central idea of the game, time travel, is marvelously fertile soil for FRP gaming, and this is the first game to attempt to cultivate it.
 Finally, I believe this game may be more accessible to those not already addicted to games."

+In Issue 33 of Different Worlds, Ian Beste noted "Unfortunately one of its basic assumptions, that players play themselves and not some arbitrarily rolled-up character, only weakens the game."
+Beste also asked "why are the rules so poorly organized, with some of the basic concepts of personal energy written in a pretentious 'ancient' style?"
+Beste also thought that the amount of historical research that the "Timelord" (gamemaster) would need to do to prepare an adventure was onerous, and the lack of rules would add to the Timelord's workload.
+Given all these problems, Beste recommended this as an add-on for another game system, pointing out, "Probably the best use of Timeship can be made by gamers who like to 'tinker' with game systems.
+Timeship can be a useful device for transporting characters between campaigns.
+An inventive gamemaster could fit a 'Time Patrol' into an ongoing Space Opera, Traveller, Star Frontiers, or Champions campaign.
+Time travel could also explain how those champions suddenly popped into your Stormbringer game."
+Beste concluded with a guarded recommendation, saying, "Its approach to role-playing follows the idea of minimum rules, maximum fun.
+It suffers from poor organization, incomplete rules, and too much self-advertisement.
+Yet, the subject is unique, and can be added to other games with a little work.
+The three Time Capsules included are interesting and fun, and Yaquinto can only add to the game's appeal by producing more.
+Timeship may not be exactly what you are looking for, but it is worth looking at."